PARISH CEMETERY • HOLY TRINITY ORTHODOX CHURCH

 4. No graves shall be dug or re-opened without the permission of the Rector and Trustees of the Cemetery.
 Fees required for grave openings shall be set by the Rector and Trustees of the Cemetery.

-7. Monuments must be of modest size and must not be engraved or shaped in any manner contrary to the tradition of the Orthodox Church.
-They must be placed on a suitable concrete foundation, location to be approved by the Rector and Trustees of the Cemetery.
+7. Monuments must be of modest size and must NOT be engraved or shaped in any manner contrary to the tradition of the Orthodox Church.
+They must be placed on a suitable concrete foundation, location to be approved by the Rector and/or Trustees of the Cemetery.

 8. The Rector and Trustees of the Cemetery shall have the authority to direct the use of multiple plots and shall approve the location of the actual grave.